Neotron-Compute/Neotron-Book/src/3_os.md

 The Neotron OS has a built-in heap memory allocation routine (like `malloc`) and matching deallocation routine (like `free`) and it offers these to the currently running application.
 This saves the application having to include its own memory allocation routines.
 When an application is loaded, the heap is automatically set to use all of the remaining un-used RAM (which varies depending on the size of the application).
 Applications are usually (but not always) given the same stack as the OS and the BIOS, and so it is very possible for a badly behaved application to corrupt and/or crash the entire system.

 An application can always assume its own RAM for code and global variables starts at address `0x2000_0000`.
 The memory allocation routines may return an address from some other range (e.g. the AXI SRAM on an STM32H7 is at 0x2400_0000).

+## Networking

+The TCP/IP stack offers a Berkley Sockets style API.
+Supported devices will include an SPI based Ethernet MAC/PHY devices (such as the Microchip ENC28J60) using [smoltcp](https://github.com/m-labs/smoltcp), and UART based Ethernet/WiFi/Cellular devices with on-board TCP/IP stack (such as the ESP-01).